Guasha

 Respiratory ailments, including colds, bronchitis, and asthma

-Consultation: We get to know you
+Consultation: I get to know you

 Treatment